How to develop a brand identity system (like Intercom)

 That’s why it’s essential to start with your company’s unique story.
 Those who approach branding as an exercise in defining and expressing their core ideas will find it much easier to create a striking and memorable brand.

 Intercom has a compelling origin story about friends in Dublin longing for online customer service to mimic the welcoming atmosphere of the coffee shop where they liked to work.
-Accordingly, Intercom’s brand focuses on values like approachability, personality, warmth, and helpfulness.
+Accordingly, Intercom’s brand focuses on values like approachability, personality, warmth and helpfulness.

 Those values translate into the brand’s visual language: a smile-like logo, joyful colors, quirky illustration.

-“You could start with, ‘What is the story you’re telling?’” says Hubbard.
+“You could start with, ‘What is the story you’re telling?’ ” says Hubbard.
 “The stronger and better you can be with your story, that’s a really strong foundation for a good brand.”

 How to define your look and feel

-The basic elements of visual branding include logo, language, colors, imagery, and typography.
+The basic elements of visual branding include logo, language, colors, imagery and typography.
 A strong brand is one that can be distilled down to the most basic elements and still be recognizable.
 Even a single word written a particular way can convey volumes.

 “There’s a lot you can communicate with just typography,” says Hubbard.
 “The best identity systems I’ve seen — not just in tech — are all brands that are really strong with typography.”